Rinshi6/PayMate/README.md

 ## Contributions

-Contributions to the PayTM Clone project are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-Thank you for using PayMate Clone!
-Happy Coding! 🚀